Welcome

 Unregistered Land: Deduction of Title

-For unregistered land, the landlord must provide an epitome or abstract of title, tracing ownership back at least 15 years from the date of the lease.
-The chain of title must be clear and unbroken, with all relevant deeds, conveyances, and supporting documents included.
+Where the land is unregistered, the landlord must provide an epitome or abstract of title, tracing ownership back at least 15 years from the date of the lease.
+This includes the good root of title and an unbroken chain of ownership, together with copies of all deeds and documents on which the title depends.

 Key Term: epitome of title